Ankita-Kumari0309/portfolio-2/README.md

 # Portfolio Web Application

 This is a portfolio web application built using HTML and CSS.
-It showcases my  work, skills, and provides a way for potential clients or employers to learn more about me and my projects. <a href="https://harshkashyapportfolio.netlify.app/">View the website</a>
+It showcases my  work, skills, and provides a way for potential clients or employers to learn more about me and my projects.

 ## Features